PyDragon07/rogue-android-rat/README.md

 Rogue was created by 2 guys
-the first guy is called triangulum he is indian and has 20-30 yo the second guy is called HeXaGoNDev
+the first guy is called triangulum he is indian and has 20-30 yo

+the second guy is called HeXaGoNDev

-they bith created rogue with the src of 2 other android rats
+they both created rogue with the src of 2 other android rats

 Hawkshaw & blackshades

+HeXaGoNDev created blackshades alone btw

 ________________________________________